Frequently Asked Questions

 Please bring your surgeon’s hair removal template to your appointment and we can discuss a treatment plan.

-If you have any immediate concerns after treatment, please reach out to me.
+If you have any immediate concerns after treatment, please don’t hesitate to reach out to me.